ept221/8085-Assembler/README.md

 ```

 ### Constants
-8 and 16-bit constants are given in hex:
+8 and 16-bit constants are given in hex.
+8-bit constants must have two digits, and 16-bit constants must have 4-digits.
 ```asm
 MVI A, 0x5C
 MVI A, 5C   ; The "0x" is optional